Shagshag/prestashop-documentation/CookieCore.md

 As of version 1.5 don't call this function, use Customer::mylogout() instead;

 * Visibility: **public**
-* This method is defined in classes\Cookie.php line 251
+* This method is defined in [classes/Cookie.php line 251](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Cookie.php#251)